 But with all the potential Nigeria has for businesses, it can also be a difficult place to establish a presence.
 As a fast-growing country, the administrative procedures can be lengthy, and setting up a Nigerian entity to do business can take much longer than expected.
 These delays can lead to spiraling expenses and lost revenues.
 In addition, the country has complex business and employment laws, with some regional variations.

-At New Horizons, we help businesses from all industries to expand abroad, including into Nigeria.
+At Horizons, we help businesses from all industries to expand abroad, including in Africa, and Nigeria more specifically.
 Our professional employer organization (Nigeria PEO), employer of record, and payroll services can provide your organization with everything you need to kickstart your Nigerian operation in a matter of days, not months, even if you don’t have an established entity in Nigeria.

 As the only global PEO with an in-house recruitment team, we can even take care of the sourcing, recruiting, and onboarding of your Nigerian workforce, along with all of your HR and legal compliance work.
 Our bespoke services can save you thousands in associated expansion costs and speed up your entry to the Nigerian market.